nagendrajamadagni/Lexer/README.md

 <br>

 - --visualize [-v] : Visualize the finite automata created by the tool, takes one of NFA, DFA or MINIMAL as an option and opens an interactive window which shows the finite automata selected.

+## Using it as a library

+You can also install this as a library to develop your own custom software.
+Simply `cargo install lexviz` inside your Rust project to install the library and use it within your own project

+# Library Documentation

+Run `cargo doc --open` to get the full documentation of the library and its functions for developing your own projects.

 # Example microsyntax file